 The committee prepares a programme of year’s events which is printed and sent to members.
 At least three newsletters a year are distributed, giving reminders of the term’s activities and general news or announcements in the entomological field.
 The newsletter includes a one page item on a ‘Featured Invertebrate’.

 A sales table is held at least three times a year.
 Items for sale include posters and greeting cards, insect books in print at wholesale rates, a limited supply of mounting equipment, and other entomological items as they become available.

 Branch members are able to receive a copy of THE WETA, (Newsbulletin of the Entomological Society of New Zealand, which contains articles on research, new insect finds, book reviews and news items), and circulars from the parent body.
 They are encouraged to attend the annual three-day conference held in May in a different centre each year.
-The only other active branch of the society is in Otago.

 The membership fee for the Auckland Branch is currently $12 year, or $20 year including the receipt of THE WETA.